Ioana Rudăreasa: The trial

 The emancipation law of Wallachia was declared in March 1843, which granted freedom to Romani slaves of the state.
 Rudăreasa claimed that because she was born a slave of the state, the law granted freedom to her and her six children.
 However the Brăiloiu boyars refused, insisting that they belonged to their property not the state.
 Nine months later, in December 1843, Rudăreasa filed a lawsuit against the Brăiloiu boyar family for her and her family's freedom.
 While originally, a local tribunal ruled in favor of Rudăreasa, officially declaring her a free woman in 1845, boyar Brăiloiu contested the decision and brought the case in front of an appeals court.
 To prove that she was in fact born a slave of the state, Rudăreasa brought witnesses from her childhood, however, their testimonies were dismissed as Romani slaves did not have the right to bear testimony in front of a court of law.
 The appeals court reversed the ruling of the local tribunal, ruling that Rudăreasa and her children were in fact property of the Brăiloiu family and this the emancipation law did not apply to them.
 But, Rudăreasa did not give up hope, throughout over 10 years of legal documents, there is no indication of her wishing to resign her case against the boyar.
 Her lawyer and her fought all the way to the supreme court of Wallachia.
 The court declared her and her children, once and for all, “free from slavery.”

 Legacy

 Adrian-Nicolae Furtună states that the case of Ioana Rudăreasa is representative of “several other Romani slaves’ efforts to challenge their masters through the legal means available to them at the time.”
 Her efforts in fighting for freedom are important to the history of Romanian Roma.
 The case also demonstrates the lasting self-interest of the boyars in their attempts to keep their slaves.
-Rudăreasa's freedom was granted three years before the final abolition of slavery in Romania on the 20th of February, 1856, which finally freed the slaves of the Romanian boyars.
+Rudăreasa's freedom was granted three years before the final abolition of slavery in Romania on 20 February 1856, which finally freed the slaves of the Romanian boyars.